Fractured Magic: Chapter Nine

 Gareth covered Maebhe’s hand on the table and gave it a comforting pat.
 Maebhe resisted the urge to pull away.
 “I suspect there’s some misunderstanding, but until it’s sorted, it might be dangerous for you to remain in the city,” he said.

-Maebhe's eyes widened.
 “What do you mean, dangerous?
-We didn't do anything!
-It says this week, right? Íde, Kieran, and I have been here for over a week, so we couldn't have had anything to do with it!”
+We didn’t do anything!
+It says this happened this week, right? Íde, Kieran, and I have been here for over a week, so we couldn’t have had anything to do with it!”

 “I believe you, I really do,” Gareth said, “But the unfortunate truth is that people aren’t always reasonable or understanding, especially when they’re afraid.”

-Maebhe massaged her temples.
-“Fuck.
-I have to go tell Kieran and Íde.
-We'll need to pack, and...and buy new train tickets, I guess.
+Maebhe massaged her temples and said again, “Fuck.
+I have to tell Kieran and Íde.
+We’ll need to pack, and...and buy new train tickets, I guess.
 Is it even safe for us to go back to Orean?
 Is Orean safe?”

 “I have full faith this will be resolved peacefully,” Gareth said, but his smile was troubled.
 “You should be safe to return home.
 Please, allow me to help you with the tickets.
 You’ll have your hands full with packing, and it’s the least I can do.”

-Maebhe stopped massaging, instead watching Gareth with narrowed eyes.
-“You're being so kind.
+Maebhe stopped massaging, instead watching Gareth through narrowed eyes.
+“You’re being so kind.
 Why?”

 “I’m only alive now because someone took the time to show me kindness,” he said, his hand twitching on the table as if to touch his eye again.
 He followed Maebhe’s gaze to the police officers at the counter.
 “Would you like an escort back to the hotel?”

-Ears pressed flat to her head, Maebhe nodded and clutched the damning newspaper to her chest.
-Before following Gareth out, she tied her jacket around her waist to hide her tail.
-She hoped she only imagined the way the cops pushed off from the counter as she walked past, as if to follow.
-With Gareth at her side, they didn't bother her, at least, and they made it all the way to the hotel elevator without trouble.
+Maebhe nodded and clutched the damning newspaper to her chest, her ears pressed flat to her head.
+Following Gareth out, she tied her jacket around her waist to hide her tail and hoped she only imagined the way the officers pushed off from the counter as she walked past, as if to follow.
+With Gareth at her side, they didn’t bother her, at least, and the pair made it all the way to the hotel elevator without trouble.

-“Thank you,” Maebhe said.
-She waited for Gareth to leave, then threw the door to her rooms open hard enough that it struck the wall with a BANG.
-She was halfway through the entranceway when she remembered why she'd left in the first place and flung her arm over her eyes, calling, “Are you decent?
+“Thank you, truly,” Maebhe said, shaking his hand.
+She waited for him to leave, then threw the door to her rooms open hard enough that it struck the wall with a bang.
+She was halfway through the entrance when she remembered why she’d left in the first place and flung her arm over her eyes, calling, “Are you decent?
 Can I come in?”

 “Where’s Íde?
 She wouldn’t like you sitting like that,” Maebhe said.